-The programme is designed and coordinated by Emily Troscianko, and supported by Caroline Thurston (Researcher Development and Training Manager for the Humanities Division) and Michelle Laynes (Training Administrative Assistant).
+The programme was designed by Emily Troscianko, who also ran it between 2018 and 2021.
+It is supported by Caroline Thurston (Researcher Development and Training Manager for the Humanities Division) and Michelle Laynes (Training Administrative Assistant).

 I have a DPhil in German literature and was a Junior Research Fellow at St John’s College before embarking on a portfolio career.
 I have four types of expertise relevant to running this programme.

 - I write a lot, across a range of platforms and genres.
 I have published lots of academic articles and chapters as well as a research monograph, a coauthored textbook, and two works of popular nonfiction.
 I write a blog on eating disorders for Psychology Today, and contribute to the Oxford/Cambridge early-career blog.

 - I coach people.
 I offer recovery coaching for eating disorders as well as academic/life coaching.
 I have devoted years to pinpointing what methods are effective in generating and sustaining meaningful habit change—which is what developing an effective writing practice requires.

 - I have a “portfolio” career: a multi-stranded mostly freelance set of professional roles.
 Making one work well requires attention to the mechanics of the working day and week: how time is spent, priorities juggled, deadlines met (or not).
 This learning feeds directly into helping writing happen despite the standard busyness, for myself and for you.